I don’t know who they are, but I do know, first-hand, the power of a group of well-intentioned women.

 Mostly: my “summit” came when I heard the cars on the road through the trees, long after we had climbed up and down the Spires and through the woods.

 I thought reaching the summit would deliver this grandiose feeling of accomplishment but it didn’t!
 I think because in my head I knew I still had to climb down and that is altogether a different experience than climbing up!

-I didn’t know rock climbing could feel a bit like therapy and a work out!
+I didn’t know rock climbing could feel a bit like therapy and a workout!

 I am inspired by climbing.
 Never in a lifetime would I have told anyone I would begin rock climbing at 42 years old and quite possibly enjoy it the same way I enjoy skiing!

 I was amazed.
 This is the first thing I’ve ever really experienced that could quiet my mind.
-I appreciate the communication that is both necessary and not necessary in this sport and how that can be mirrored in my personal life.
+I appreciate the communication that is both necessary and not necessary for this sport and how that can be mirrored in my personal life.

 I experienced a very physical exercise of taking challenges and breaking them into chunks or studying the pitch.